dguzenko/newdocs/docs/zoocart.md

 IMAGE HERE

-Add to Cart element
+ZOOcart element
 -------------------

-For **Add to Cart** element you can set only one specific param:
+For **ZOOcart** element you can set only one specific param:

 IMAGE HERE